 The Company has a stock ownership and retention policy which is applicable to the named executive officers as well as other officers and designated employees.
 The policy requires such employees, consistent with their responsibilities to the shareholders of the Company, to hold a significant equity interest in the Company.

-In an effort to maintain consistency with current market practices and external benchmarks, the Board of Directors, upon the recommendation of the Compensation Committee, amended the policy to better reflect such market practices and ensure that the interests of the employees covered by the policy were properly aligned with the interests of the Company's shareholders.
-The amended policy:
+The terms and conditions of the policy are routinely examined to ensure consistency with current market practices and external benchmarks, and alignment between the interests of the employees covered by the policy and the interests of the Company's shareholders.
+The policy provides: